Citrix-TechSpecialist/Introduction-to-DevOps/PITCHME.md

 ### Container Orchestration: Kubernetes

-**Kubernetes is an open-source compose able platform designed to oversee container life cycle management.**
+**Kubernetes is a compose-able platform designed to oversee container life cycle management.**

 * Kubernetes provides infrastructure for containers by *scheduling*, *running*, and *orchestrating* containers on compute resources.